Invigorate menus with thoughtful application of California walnuts in cream, purees and plant-based meat alternatives.

 Cooked walnuts become active carriers of seasoning and sauce, rather than passive fillers.
 “This makes walnut meat feel intentional and modern, giving chefs a flexible foundation to deliver comfort, familiarity and creativity, while supporting plant-forward and hybrid menu innovation,” says Danhi.

 Rather than merely chopping and seasoning walnuts, ground walnut formats go a step further.
-“Walnuts are pulsed or chopped into a ground texture, then cooked on the stovetop with aromatics, vegetables, fats and seasonings,” the chef explains, noting they can also be prepared more slowly through sous vide, with added liquids.
+“Walnuts are pulsed or chopped into a ground texture, then cooked on the stovetop with aromatics, vegetables, fats and seasonings,” the chef explains, noting they can also be prepared in an oven in tightly covered pans, vacuum-packed “sous vide” and cooked in a water-bath or in combi-ovens.
 “These methods soften the walnuts, darken their color and allow them to absorb flavor, creating cohesive crumbles that can behave like ground animal meat.
-Once cooked, the mixture holds together naturally and performs well in familiar formats, such as tacos, sloppy joes or hybrid burgers—all using techniques that chefs already understand.”
+Once cooked, the mixture holds together naturally, especially when combined with beans, and performs well in familiar formats, such as tacos, sloppy joes or hybrid burgers—all using techniques that chefs already understand.”

-Applications with whole walnuts—or more appropriately, walnut halves—follow the same preparation logic as whole cuts of meat.
-Keep them intact or cut into large pieces.
-Simmer them on the stovetop or cook sous vide in flavorful broths, sauces—even meat-based preparations like a demi glace, notes Danhi.
+Applications using walnut halves and pieces follow the same preparation logic as whole cuts of meat.
+Keep them wholly intact or cut into large pieces.
+Simmer them on the stovetop or cook sous vide in flavorful broths, sauces—even meat-based preparations like a demi-glace, notes Danhi.
 “Through gentle heat and time, the walnuts become tender and richly seasoned, transforming into nugget-like components that carry substance and presence.”
-Cooked walnut pieces can be used to top polenta, folded into braises or added into composed dishes to deliver texture and visual impact.
-“This can allow walnut meat to be expanded beyond crumbles into the center of the plate or featured elements.”
+For example, cooked walnut halves can be used to top polenta, folded into braises or added into composed dishes to deliver texture and visual impact.
+“This can allow walnut meat to be expanded into the center of the plate.”

 3WALNUT PASTES & PURÉES